-When web objects are downloaded from the Internet or across WAN links, Edge Cache stores them at the network's edge.
-When subsequent requests come for the same material, the content is quickly delivered from Edge Cache, without the need to re-download the data over the WAN.
+When web objects are downloaded from the Internet or across WAN links, Edge Cache stores them at the edge of the network.
+When subsequent requests come for the same material, the content is quickly delivered from Edge Cache, without the need to download the data again over the WAN.
 The result is the ability to experience LAN speeds of WAN objects, and provide users with a better network experience.